 You can collaborate with team members within Stories using the comment section.
 Simply click on the icon in the top right and a conversation window will appear.

 You can mention team members in comments by typing @ followed by the name or the handle of a teammate

 Sharing a Story works like sharing any item in EnjoyHQ - simply click the ellipsis in the top right corner of the Story editor and select “Share story”.
 A link to the Story will be created, which you can copy and share with anyone at your organization.
 If you’ve connected Slack or Trello to EnjoyHQ, you’ll be able to share the link directly to those platforms.

 Sharing respects EnjoyHQ's permission and roles - meaning, only administrators and collaborators will be able to change aspects of your Stories.

 Any story can be exported as a PDF file with one click - you can find the "Export to PDF" option in the More menu:

 - Who can access Stories?

 A: Stories can be viewed and commented on by any user in your EnjoyHQ account.
 Only administrators and collaborators can edit stories.
-Read-only users can see all stories in the Stories section, or Stories featured in a Project’s summary, as long as they're published
+Read-only users can see all stories in the Stories section, or Stories featured in a Project’s report, as long as they're published

 - Who can comment on Stories?